SDL-mirror/SDL/docs/README-amigaos4.md

 About SDL_Renderers
 ================================================================================

 A renderer is a subsystem that can do 2D drawing.
-We have three renderers: software, OpenGL and compositing.
+We have 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
-Pixels are plotted by the CPU so this is usually the slowest option.
+Pixels are plotted by the CPU so this is usually a slow option.

 OpenGL renderer uses MiniGL (and Warp3D) for accelerated drawing.
 Drawing is done in immediate mode, there is no batching.
 This should be fairly fast if textures are static.

+OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).

 Compositing renderer uses AmigaOS 4 graphics.library for accelerated drawing.
 However, blended lines and points are not accelerated since compositing doesn't support them.
-Compositing renderer currently supports only 32-bit bitmaps.
+Compositing renderer supports only 32-bit bitmaps.
 If (Workbench) screen mode is 16-bit, color format conversion can slow things down.

 It's possible to select the preferred renderer before its creation, like this: